KristiyanTs/pai/README.md

 1. **Press `Cmd + Shift + V`** from anywhere on your Mac
 2. **See the overlay**: A small "🎤 Listening..." indicator appears
 3. **Start speaking**: Talk naturally to the AI assistant
+4. **See transcription**: Your speech is transcribed and printed in the terminal with "🎤 Transcription: ..."
-4. **Wait for response**: The overlay will show "🤔 Thinking..." then "🗣️ Speaking..."
+5. **Wait for response**: The overlay will show "🤔 Thinking..." then "🗣️ Speaking..."
+6. **AI response**: The AI's response is also transcribed and shown as "🤖 AI: ..."
-5. **Conversation ends**: The overlay disappears when the AI finishes speaking
+7. **Conversation ends**: The overlay disappears when the AI finishes speaking

 ### Exiting the Assistant